tryingsomestuff/Minic/README.md

 Xiphos by Milos Tatarevic
 Zurichess by Alexandru Moșoi

-Many thanks also to all testers for all those long time control tests, they really are valuable inputs in the chess engine development process.
+Many thanks also to all testers for all those long-time-control tests; they really are valuable inputs in the chess engine development process.

-Also thanks to [TCEC](https://tcec-chess.com/) and [CCC](https://www.chess.com/computer-chess-championship) for letting Minic participate to many event, it is fun to see Minic on such a great hardware.
+Also thanks to [TCEC](https://tcec-chess.com/) and [CCC](https://www.chess.com/computer-chess-championship) for letting Minic participate in many events; it is fun to see Minic on such great hardware.

-Thanks to Karlson Pfannschmidt for the bayesian optimization [chess-tuning-tools](https://github.com/kiudee/chess-tuning-tools)
+Thanks to Karlson Pfannschmidt for the Bayesian-optimization [chess-tuning-tools](https://github.com/kiudee/chess-tuning-tools)

 And of course thanks to all the members of the talkchess forum and CPW, and to H.G.
 Muller and Joost Buijs for hosting the well-known friendly monthly tourney.